DuskAfterDark/Size_Adder/README.md

 # Sizer Adder
 Sizer Adder is a user-friendly GUI tool for resizing files by adding arbitrary sizes to them.
-Built with Python's tkinter library, this tool provides a simple and modern interface, featuring dark and light modes, and a smooth, glowing rainbow effect for application files.
+Built with Python's tkinter library, this tool provides a simple and modern interface, featuring dark and light modes, application files.

 # Features